php-fig/fig-standards/proposed/clock.md

 ## 2.1 ClockInterface

 The clock interface defines the most basic operations to read the current time and date from the clock.
-It MUST return the current time as a DateTimeImmutable.
+It MUST return the time as a `DateTimeImmutable`.

 ~~~php
 <?php